Founding partner cohort open. A small group of brands and agencies shaping what gets built next.Apply

 ChatGPT: top-of-funnel volume, all phases of buying

 ChatGPT still leads in raw query volume by a wide margin and shows up across every phase of the buyer journey.
 It's particularly heavy in research and comparison queries where buyers haven't yet picked a shortlist.
-If you want to be in the consideration set before a buyer has named names, ChatGPT visibility is the highest-impact place to be.
+To enter the consideration set before a buyer has named names, ChatGPT visibility is the highest-impact place to be.

 Best for: enterprise SaaS, professional services, consumer tech.